 How to Leverage Office 365 Teams with Microsoft Office Groups

 If you’ve grown accustomed to using Groups in Office 365 over the past couple of years, you have undoubtedly enjoyed the convenient collaboration capabilities of the application.
-The good news is these capabilities have now expanded with the introduction of Office 365 Teams.
+The good news is these capabilities have now expanded with the introduction of Microsoft Office 365 Teams.

-Microsoft Office 365 Teams works a natural extension of Microsoft Office Groups.
+Microsoft Office 365 Teams works as a natural extension of Microsoft Office Groups.
 Layered on top of Office 365 Groups, Microsoft Teams provides a chat-based, real-time communication hub to work the same way your teams do.

 If you are unfamiliar with Office 365 Groups or simply need a refresher, check out our previous blog – Top 5 Reasons to Use Office 365 Groups for Team Collaboration.